 Content is still reigning supreme amongst marketers – and no wonder, given how useful it can be for customers and how powerful it can be for advancing your website up the search engine rankings.
 User-generated content, or UGC, is emerging as equally, if not more powerful, than the content brands create.

 The holy grail of content creation is to produce something of high quality on a regular basis, but that’s not always possible for busy marketing teams.
 The answer?
-Let your customers be your content creators and leverage user-generated content.
+Let your customers be your content creators and leverage user generated content.

 Statistics show that user-generated content works – and works well:

 - 80% of marketers indicate that building brand communities has increased traffic